Tidal surface states as fingerprints of non-Hermitian nodal knot metals: Results

-To justify our marine analogy and explain how to choose the bands involved, we re-examine Criterion~\ref{winding} in terms of the roots $z=a_i(\bold k_\parallel),b_i(\bold k_\parallel)$.
-It says ($\bold k_\parallel$ suppressed for brevity) that~\cite{PhysRevB.99.201103} a topological state exists at a given $\bold k_\parallel$ if the determinant set, i.e. set of the largest $r_a+r_b$ elements of $\{a_i\}\bigcup \{b_i\}$, does \emph{not} contain $r_a$ elements from $\{a_i\}$ and $r_b$ elements from $\{b_i\}$.
-This implies the crucial role of $z_{r_a+r_b}(\bold k_\parallel)$, the $r_a+r_b$-th largest root in $\{a_i\}\bigcup \{b_i\}$, which gives the $r_a+r_b$-th highest $\log|z|$ band.
 Consider a Trefoil knot NKM ($(p,q)=(2,3)$) with a $\hat n=\hat k_2$ surface termination.
-Suppose that $z_{r_a+r_b}\in \{a_i\}$ and the topological criterion is not satisfied, i.e., we be located within the blue band/light blue region of Fig.~\ref{fig:XX2}b upper/bottom panel.
+Suppose that $z_{r_a+r_b}\in \{a_i\}$ and the topological criterion is not satisfied, i.e., it belongs to a blue band in the $\log|z|$ band plots (Fig.~\ref{fig:XX2}d), which correponds to a point within the light blue region in the $k_3$-$k_1$ space (Fig.~\ref{fig:XX2}d) along the dotted line.
 In this case, there are $r_a(r_b)$ blue(red) bands in the determinant set.
-As $\bold k_\parallel$ varies, one of the following can happen to the $z_{r_a+r_b}$ band (colored blue): (i) it intersects with another band in the determinant set; (ii) it intersects with another blue ($a_i$) band outside the determinant set, or (iii) it intersects with a red ($b_i$) band outside the determinant set.
-Only for (iii) can one transit into the topological region, where the determinant set no longer consists of $r_a(r_b)$ blue (red) bands, as delineated by the interfaces between the light and dark colored regions in Fig.~{\ref{fig:XX2}c bottom panel.
-Since the determinant set of the Trefoil knot~\cite{SuppMat} consists of the highest $r_a+r_b=4$ bands, the 4th (yellow) and 5th (brown) band in Fig.~{\ref{fig:XX2} uniquely determine its topological modes.
+As $\bold k_\parallel$ varies, one of the following can happen to the $z_{r_a+r_b}$ band (colored blue): \begin{enumerate}[label=(\roman*)] \item it intersects with another band in the determinant set; \item it intersects with another blue ($a_i$) band outside the determinant set, or \item it intersects with a red ($b_i$) band outside the determinant set. \end{enumerate} Only for (iii) can one transit into the topological region, where the determinant set no longer consists of $r_a(r_b)$ blue (red) bands, as delineated by the interfaces between the light and dark colored regions in Fig.~{\ref{fig:XX2}c bottom panel.
+Since the determinant set of the Trefoil knot~\cite{Methods} consists of the highest $r_a+r_b=4$ bands, the 4th (yellow) and 5th (brown) band in Fig.~{\ref{fig:XX2} uniquely determine its topological modes.
+These bands are plotted with $\hat e_1$ and $\hat e_2$ surface terminations in Fig.\ref{TrefoilBandStructure}(a-b).
 In more complicated NKMs where (ii) shows up, care must be taken in distinguishing the blue/red-type bands (Fig.~{\ref{fig:XX2}d) in the marine landscape of Fig.~{\ref{fig:XX2}c.
 While the above arguments for mapping out the topological tidal region may seem complicated, the alternative approach of manually keeping track of all the possible topological and non-topological skin gap closures of a 3D system is arguably more cumbersome.

-\subsection{\it Relation to vorticity and skin states}
+\subsection{Relation to vorticity and skin states}